naninovel/docs/docs/sandbox/index.md

 Proceed to [naninovel.com/sandbox/web](https://naninovel.com/sandbox/web.html) to load the WebGL build.
 Upon first start it'll ask to authorize with a Google account; select account connected with the Google Drive you wish to use with the sandbox.
 If you're concerned about safety of your drive, create a new drive account to use with the sandbox.

 After authorization you'll be redirected back to the app.
-Press `HOW TO USE` button and then `UPLOAD DATA` to create a `NaninovelSandbox` folder in the root of your Google Drive along with a set of sub-folders to store novel scripts, characters, backgrounds and audio assets; `readme.txt` files will also be uploaded inside each of the sub-folders explaining how to add the resources and use them in novel scripts.
+Press `HOW TO USE` button and then `UPLOAD DATA` to create a `NaninovelSandbox` folder in the root of your Google Drive along with a set of sub-folders to store naninovel scripts, characters, backgrounds and audio assets; `readme.txt` files will also be uploaded inside each of the sub-folders explaining how to add the resources and use them in naninovel scripts.

-After uploading the data navigate to your Google Drive, drop the required resources to the corresponding sub-folders and write novel scripts using Google Documents (documents should be created in the `Scripts` sub-folder).
-Return to the app and press a refresh button in the script navigator panel to load the created novel scripts.
+After uploading the data navigate to your Google Drive, drop the required resources to the corresponding sub-folders and write naninovel scripts using Google Documents (documents should be created in the `Scripts` sub-folder).
+Return to the app and press a refresh button in the script navigator panel to load the created naninovel scripts.

 ## Video Guide